robinhood/faust/docs/userguide/vskafka.rst

     .. code-block:: python

-        async for key, value in stream.items():
+        async for key, value in stream.asitems():
             key = format_key(key)

     If you want to transform the key for processors to use, then you